jeanpierobom/jeanpierobom.github.io/_posts/2018-01-14-project-b-introduction.md

 * Create an animated character
 * Spawn obstacles on the game scene
 * Build basic UI in Unity
-* Code scripts in C# to develop the game logic
+* Code C# scripts to develop the game logic

 #### Motivation